ronilaukkarinen/rolleshark/README.md

 =========================

 A very quick yet functional Subsonic theme based on Sonic and inspired by Grooveshark UI.

-Icon-edits and CSS by me, album overlays by Komodo Media.
+Icon-edits and CSS by me.
+Album overlays by Komodo Media: http://komodomedia.com/ Mini-icons thanks to Some Random Dude: http://somerandomdude.com/work/iconic/

 Contains a lot of advanced CSS3, therefore works best on Google Chrome.